 More than 70% of Vermont children under age 6 have all of their parents in the workforce, meaning they're likely to need some form of child care.
-Yet, when it comes to the availability of child care for infants and toddlers, Vermont’s supply of regulated programs is limited—especially when you look specifically at high-quality programs.
+Yet, when it comes to the availability of child care for infants and toddlers, according to the 2018 Stalled at the Start report, Vermont’s supply of regulated programs is limited—especially when you look specifically at high-quality programs.

 THE SUPPLY: Providers in Vermont have about 6,800 slots available for infants and toddlers.
 Of those slots, only 2,700 are at high-quality programs.

 THE DEMAND: About 13,000 Vermont infants and toddlers are likely to need child care (LTNC).

 51% of Vermont infants and toddlers LTNC do not have access to any regulated child care.

 - 77% of Vermont infants and toddlers LTNC do not have access to high-quality programs.

 The numbers are even more alarming when you look at accessibility for infants alone: